desResLab/LINFA/paper/paper.md

     - A _pre-grid_ is defined as an a priori selected point cloud created inside the hyper-rectangle defined by `limits`.
 The pre-grid can be either of type `'tensor'` (tensor product grid) where the grid order (number of points in each dimension) is defined through the argument `gridnum`, or of type `'sobol'` (using low-discrepancy quasi-random Sobol' sequences, see @sobol1967distribution), in which case the variable `gridnum` defines the total number of samples.

     - Surrogate model Input/Output.
 The two functions `surrogate_save()` and `surrogate_load()` are provided to save a snapshot of a given surrogate or to read it from a file.
-%

     - The `pre_train()` function is provided to perform an initial training of the surrogate model on the pre-grid.
 In addition, the `update()` function is also available to re-train the model once additional training examples are available.
-%

     - The `forward()` function evaluates the surrogate model at multiple input realizations.
 If a transformation is defined, the surrogate should always be specified in the _normalized domain_ with limits defined in terms of the normalized intervals (i.e., $[a,b]$).

-4.  **User-defined likelihood** - A user-defined likelihood function can be defined by passing the parameters, the model, the surrogate and a coordinate transformation using `log\_density(x, model, surr, transf)` and then assigning it as a member function of the appropriate `experiment` class using:
+4.  **User-defined likelihood** - A user-defined likelihood function can be defined by passing the parameters, the model, the surrogate and a coordinate transformation using
     ```
+    log_density(x, model, surrogate, transformation),
+    ```
+    and then assigning it as a member function of the `experiment` class using:
+    ```
     exp.model_logdensity = lambda x: log_density(x, model, surr, transf).
     ```
-Likelihood from pre-defined families will be defined in future versions of LINFA.

 5. **Linear and adaptive annealing schedulers** - LINFA provides two annealing schedulers by default.
 The first is the `'Linear'` scheduler with constant increments.
-The second is the `'AdaAnn'` adaptive scheduler [@cobian2023adaann] with hyperparameters reported in Table \autoref{tab:adaann}.
+The second is the `'AdaAnn'` adaptive scheduler [@cobian2023adaann] with hyperparameters reported in \autoref{tab:adaann}.
 For the AdaAnn scheduler, the user can also specify a different number of parameter updates to be performed at the initial temperature $t_{0}$, final temperature $t_{1}$, and for any temperature $t_{0}<t<1$.
 Finally, the batch size (number of samples used to evaluate the expectations in the loss function) can also be differentiated for $t=1$ and $t<1$.

-6. **User-defined hyperparameters** - A complete list of hyperparameters with a description of their functionality can be found in Appendix \autoref{sec:hyper}.
+6. **User-defined hyperparameters** - A complete list of hyperparameters with a description of their functionality can be found in the Appendix.

 # Numerical benchmarks

 We tested LINFA on multiple problems.
 These include inference on unimodal and multi-modal posterior distributions specified in closed form, ordinary differential models and dynamical systems with gradients directly computed through automatic differentiation in PyTorch, identifiable and non-identifiable physics-based models with fixed and adaptive surrogates, and high-dimensional statistical models.
 Some of the above tests are included with the library and systematically tested using GitHub Actions.
-A detailed discussion of these test cases is provided in Appendix \autoref{sec:detailed_benchmarks}.
+A detailed discussion of these test cases is provided in the Appendix.
 To run the test type
 ```
-python -m unittest linfa.linfa\_test\_suite.NAME\_example
+python -m unittest linfa.linfa_test_suite.NAME_example
 ```
 where `NAME` is the name of the test case, either `trivial`, `highdim`, `rc`, `rcr`, `adaann` or `rcr_nofas_adaann`.